eliz79/Phonebook/README.rst

 The Phonebook
 =============

-Dictionaries play an important role in Python.
+Dictionaries (dict) play an important role in Python.
 Python ‘dict’ are mutable and can contain any data type.
 Dictionaries consist of pairs (called items) of keys and their corresponding values.
 The data may be structured and related with meaningful keys which opens a huge realm of program capabilities.

 Personas: Ramona – Day Care Services